 Each day we move a step closer toward achieving our goals with Suku Mentawai and the Cultural and Environmental Education Program (CEEP).
 These past few months have been particularly productive.

-Travelling to Siberut Island with the Director of Suku Mentawai , Esmat Sakulok, our mission was to gather research about the history of Mentawai people and how their Arat Sabulungan culture evolved.
+Travelling to Siberut Island with members of the Suku Mentawai team, our mission was to gather research about the history of Mentawai people and how their Arat Sabulungan culture evolved.
 We were fortunate to discuss this with groups of elder, very knowledgeable shaman (Sikerei).
 The conversations were lengthy and often continued late into the evenings.
 We documented these on film.

 This particular research (among other things) is to be used as part of a Mentawai cultural education booklet we’ve been developing.
 Our vision is to create a visual-based storybook presenting cultural content in a way that is both engaging and relevant to the current and coming generations.
 The booklet is purposed as a guide to teach (Mentawai children) and learn from.